This is the web home of Jason E. Miller, Ph.D. The pages and links share information for Miller and those people with similar interests.

 • How To Fit An Ellipse to Data

-Last month, Karen Kikuchi, a matheamtics teacher at Rancho Campana High School in Camarillo, CA, reached out to the Mathematics Department at CI to ask if there were a mathematician who could advise a group of students on a mathematics problem they were wrestling with.
+Last month, Karen Kikuchi, a mathematics teacher at Rancho Campana High School in Camarillo, CA, reached out to the Mathematics Department at CI to ask if there were a mathematician who could advise a group of students on a mathematics problem they were wrestling with.
 The students were working on submitting an entry to NASA’s App Development Challenge.

 • Putting a Winch on a 100-series LandCruiser Isn't Easy